userfrosting/learn/pages/05.sprinkles/04.community/docs.md

 }
 ```

-When executing `composer update` with the above example, composer will automatically load `foo/bar` (version 1.0.2 or above) into your `/app/sprinkles` directory, as long as `foo/bar` is defined as `userfrosting-sprinkle` type in it's own `composer.json` file.
+When executing `composer update` with the above example, composer will automatically load `foo/bar` (version 1.0.2 or above) into your `/app/sprinkles` directory, as long as `foo/bar` is defined as `userfrosting-sprinkle` type in its own `composer.json` file.
 That's where the magic happens!
-This works just like any normal Composer dependencies.
-You can also add non Packagist sprinkles the same way you would do with any Composer dependencies, as long as the type is set to `userfrosting-sprinkle` in the repo `composer.json`.
+This works just like any normal Composer dependency.
+You can also add non-Packagist sprinkles the same way you would do with any Composer dependencies, as long as the type is set to `userfrosting-sprinkle` in the repo `composer.json`.
 Otherwise, composer will load the package to `app/vendor` as usual.
 And don't forget to add `bar` to the list of sprinkle after!

 >>>>>> Other sprinkles can also be defined as your sprinkle's dependencies in your own `composer.json`.